-She has worked with a number of clients including White Arkitekter, If_Do Architects, Jamie Fobert Architects, Claire Curtice Publicists, Clerkenwell Design Week, Kettle's Yard and Contemporary Art Society.
-Jo has had her images featured in a number of publications including The Architects' Journal, Dezeen, The Spaces and Ceramic Review.
-A recent interview by Archinect discussing Jo's processes and thoughts on architectural photography which can be seen at In Focus.
+She has worked with a number of clients including White Arkitekter, If_Do Architects, Jamie Fobert Architects, Kettle's Yard, Serpentine Gallery, The Heong Gallery, The Women's Art Collection and Broadway Gallery.
+Jo has had her images featured in a number of books, exhibition catalogues and publications including The Architects' Journal, Dezeen, Wallpaper and Ceramic Review.

-She has a passion for concrete and brutalist architecture which has lead her over the last few years to work on an ongoing personal project photographing brutalist buildings across the UK.
-In 2021 Jo self published her Ode to Welbeck project as a limited edition photography book designed by Stanley James Press.
+She has a passion for concrete and brutalist architecture which has lead her over the last 12 years to work on an ongoing personal project photographing brutalist buildings across the UK.
+In 2021 Jo self published her Ode to Welbeck project as a limited edition photography book designed by Stanley James Press and in 2022 self published her second limited edition photography book, Beautiful Brutalism again designed by Stanley James Press.

 If you would like to collaborate with Jo or discuss potential projects then please get in touch -